Heart to Heart Uganda

 In 2012, we sponsored a poetry contest at several secondary schools in Kampala, the capital of Uganda.
 The contest was designed to encourage children to consider “What is love?” and share their personal thoughts and feelings on the subject.
 The contest created a lot of excitement among the children.
 One hundred thirty-six entries were received, and prizes were awarded to four winners.

 The relationships we established with our young friends in Uganda have endured and deepened over the years.
 We continued to sponsor the most committed students until they graduated, and then supported each of them in starting their own business or continuing their education with vocational training or higher degrees in their areas of interest.
 Grown into young adults, this core group of young missionaries of love are actively engaged in supporting each other and sharing with others all they have been learning about love.
+They are now active role models of love, understanding, and forgiveness in the communities where they live.
+Their values and the grace they have developed in handling the difficulties of life in Uganda inspire us too.

 Wilson now lives with us in the United States, but still maintains daily personal contact with many people in Uganda, and actively directs our Uganda program from here, with the help of our partner in Uganda, Emmanuel Kisembo of Team Work Afrika.
 Currently, the core group meets monthly at Wilson’s family home, which serves as our LoveTrust center in Uganda, to hold weekend retreats.
 During each retreat, they study and discuss materials we provide.
 They also talk about their experiences helping others, and share their growing wisdom with each other.